IJSComplexMatter/cddm/doc/quickstart.rst

 .. plot:: examples/cross_correlate_error.py

    Calculation of the standard deviation of data points.
 Several runs of the same experiment were performed to obtain different realizations of the calculated correlation function.
 Top graph is for binning = 0, lower graph is for binning = 1 in both the calculation and data merging steps.
 See source code for details.
-When the decay of the correlation function is shorter than the effective period of the triggering of the irregular time-spaced correlation calculation, the colected datapoint are statistically independent and there is a simple error-model estimator (in black) that compares well with the actual data point error (in color).
+When the decay of the correlation function is shorter than the effective period of the triggering of the irregular time-spaced correlation calculation, the collected datapoint are statistically independent and there is a simple error-model estimator (in black) that compares well with the actual data point error (in color).

 .. _`live_video`: